PET TRAVEL REQUIREMENTS & RESTRICTIONS

 Your pet is an important member of your family.
 Review the health, kennel and weather requirements listed below to help keep your pets safe and secure during travel.

 Delta does not accept pets as checked baggage, but will continue to transport allowable pets in aircraft cabins.
 Delta will also accept shipment of pets for travel within the United States as freight through Delta Cargo.
 Review your options.

 Follow these guidelines to ensure a smooth process when traveling with your pets.

-A health certificate is required when shipping your pet as cargo.
-Effective Oct1,2013 Delta will require a health certificate for all pets checked as baggage Some destination states may require a health certificate for your pet.
+A health certificate is required when shipping your pet as cargo and for all pets checked as baggage Some destination states may require a health certificate for your pet.
 Your veterinarian, the U.S. Department of Agricultureopens in a new window, or the Department of Agriculture for your destination state may provide you with more information.